wavefrontHQ/docs/pages/doc/tracing_apdex.md

 You can measure the performance of a service using Request, Error, and Duration (RED) metrics for a given time frame.
 But it is hard to compare these values and understand how each service performs.
 Apdex helps you compare the response time of a service based on the response time threshold that you define.

-When you send your applications trace data to Tanzu Observability by Wavefront, the application data is detected as first-class citizens using the traces, and the Apdex score is calculated using the threshold value (T) you define.
+When you send your applications trace data to VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront), the application data is detected as first-class citizens using the traces, and the Apdex score is calculated using the threshold value (T) you define.
 Use [`apdex()`](hs_apdex_function.html) to query the Apdex score of a service, view the results in charts, and create alerts.

 The default threshold value (T) is set to 100ms, and only a [Super Admin user](authorization-faq.html#who-is-the-super-admin-user) or users with the [**Applications** permission](permissions_overview.html) can configure the threshold (T).